Rupert Harrison: Recognition

 In 2014 Harrison was said to be one of the most powerful people in the UK and to be the main reason why Osborne could be a "part time" Chancellor.

 In March 2014, he was the subject of the BBC Radio 4 Profile programme.

 Harrison was appointed a Commander of the Order of the British Empire (CBE) in the 2015 Dissolution Honours Lists on 27 August 2015.

 Personal life

 In his first year at Oxford he was in a band called Psychid with three other students.

 In 2004, he married Jo Orpin, a Magdalen contemporary who has worked as a divorce lawyer and family therapist.

-Since January 2017 he has been Chair of The Fore, a charity dedicated to funding small charities and social enterprises.
+Since January 2017 he has been a Trustee of The Fore, a charity dedicated to funding small charities and social enterprises.